How many times a day do people ask, “How are you?” Probably at least ten.

 And how many times a day do you respond, “I’m good?”
 Probably at least ten.

 There’s nothing wrong with replying this way.
 However, we use “I’m good” so frequently and so indiscriminately, that it’s become essentially meaningless.
 If you opt for a less generic, more descriptive answer, you’ll get the opportunity to actually connect with whoever asked.
 You may even jump-start a conversation.

-With that in mind, here are four alternatives to “I’m good.”
+Here are four alternatives to “I’m good.”

 1. My day has been great so far.
 [Give a reason why]

 When you’re genuinely enthusiastic, it’s truly difficult for others to resist your good mood.
 And note that your reason doesn’t have to be incredibly impressive.
 You might say, “Thanks for asking!
 I’m having a great day.
 I just looked at the weather forecast and saw it’s no longer going to rain tomorrow, which means I can go for a long hike.”